czmirek/POST-only-API-standard/README.md

 🤨 **REST does not say anything about common topics related to API development.**

 As far as conventions go there's not much else in what REST APIs offer for a common API developer.
-REST implementations vary considerably in practice (in my opinion and experience) because the convention does not go very far in standardizing common needs of common API developers such as:
+REST implementations vary considerably in practice (in my opinion and experience) because the convention does not go very far in standardizing common needs of common API developers.

-- validations
-- data filtering, paging, column sorting and column visibility
-- versioning
+Namely:

 - sane HTTP status code logic
+- failed validation models and erroneous behaviour

 🤨 **Caching**